dezhest/MishapTracker/README.md

 # MishapTracker
-ScamList - Easy-to-use meme app that helps you to create and maintain your everyday mishaps.
+MishapTracker - Easy-to-use meme app that helps you to create and maintain your everyday mishaps.
 It enables to keep a list of your mishaps and track their statistics.

-Scam - any unpleasant event that can happen to anyone.

 **Add your new mishaps:**
 - Enter a description and intensity on a ten-point scale